Archie722/Video_Downloader/README.md

 # Video_Downloader
-A python program that uses Youtube-dl (a command line tool) to download single or multiple video files.
+A python program that provides a simple interface to the Youtube-dl (command line tool) to download single or multiple video files.

 # Prerequisites
 #### python 2.7